 UTI welcomes General Education Diploma students.
 Find out more in our resources.

 Take 60 seconds and find out how you can get trained.

 Expand your knowledge in heating, ventilation, air conditioning and refrigeration (HVACR, also referred to as HVAC) in Austin, Texas, a bustling city filled with entertainment and great barbecue.
 The program coming to UTI Austin is designed to give students the opportunity to train to become HVACR technicians.

 Our HVACR program in Austin helps prepare students for entry-level careers.1 Students learn various systems, and graduates are prepared to test for certifications valued by the industry.

 HVACR attracts a specific type of student.
 These students often are interested in problem-solving, enjoy basic math and like working with their hands.

 No prior experience is needed, since our HVACR courses are designed to build your knowledge from the ground up.
 Some of the courses at UTI Austin will include:

 According to the Bureau of Labor Statistics (BLS), the average median salary for an HVACR technician in Texas was $47,980 in May 2021.58 This means that half earned more and half earned less.
 Keep in mind that salary depends on several factors, including experience, employer, demand and cost of living in the area.

 Photo from MIAT College of Technology campus.
-Program coming soon pending regulatory approvals to UTI Austin.
+Program coming to UTI Austin.